aws/aws-durable-execution-sdk-python/docs/core/child-contexts.md

 ## What are child contexts?

-Child contexts are primarily a unit of concurrency that let you run concurrent operations within your durable function.
-They create isolated execution scopes with their own set of operations, checkpoints, and state.
+A child context creates a scope in which you can nest durable operations.
+It creates an isolated execution scope with its own set of operations, checkpoints, and state.
+This is often useful as a unit of concurrency that lets you run concurrent operations within your durable function.
 You can also use child contexts to wrap large chunks of durable logic into a single piece - once completed, that logic won't run or replay again.

 Use child contexts to:
 - Run concurrent operations (steps, waits, callbacks) in parallel